The peak holiday driving season is getting underway, which often means clogged roads and traffic jams.

 Road rage is a driving danger, along with drunk driving and distracted driving such as texting while driving.

-This year could be worse than normal, since so many of us are itching to get on the road again now that local lockdown restrictions have eased, and our frustration tolerance is already low.
+Despite high gas prices, this year could be worse than normal, since so many of us are itching to get on the road again now that local lockdown restrictions have eased, and our frustration tolerance is already low.

 These tips will help you avoid aggressive drivers, or become one yourself.

 Essential car care tips for family road trips

 All of us have gotten frustrated behind the wheel, even acted out by giving another driver the finger or tailgaiting a too-slow driver.

 A recent study by the AAA Foundation for Traffic Safety found that half of all drivers had purposely tailgated another vehicle, yelled at another driver, or honked a horn “to show annoyance or anger” at least once in year the study was taken.

 Twelve percent of drivers reported that they had cut someone off on purpose, and nearly 4 percent said they had gotten out of their vehicle to confront another driver.